 The State of the Art

-Today marks the first installment in our new podcast series, The State of the Art.
+Today, we present the second installment of our podcast series, The State of the Art, in which we’ll be inviting Canadian musical theatre artists, programmers, administrators and more, to discuss the current state of Canadian Musical Theatre.
 Hosted by Associate Producer Nathaniel Bryan, this series promises to offer an in depth look at everything this country is currently offering, and how we can do it even better.